-With the rise of value-based care, healthcare organisations are placing a greater emphasis on managing the health of larger populations, rather than individual patients.
-This has led to an increased demand for healthcare software solutions that can help providers manage and analyse data on large patient populations in order to identify areas where improvements in care quality or efficiency could be made.
+With the rise of value-based care, healthcare organizations are placing a greater emphasis on managing the health of larger populations, rather than individual patients.
+This has led to an increased demand for healthcare software solutions that can help providers manage and analyze data on large patient populations to identify areas where improvements in care quality or efficiency could be made.

 4. Advances in artificial intelligence (AI):

 One of the most significant trends driving changes in the healthcare industry is the continued development and adoption of AI technologies.
 These technologies have already been applied to various aspects of healthcare operations, including disease prediction and prevention, clinical decision support, and patient engagement.
 As AI technologies continue to evolve, they will likely have an even greater impact on healthcare software development in the years to come.